 Manufacturing: All of our products are manufactured in the United States.
 We own and operate what we believe to be the first fresh, refrigerated pet food manufacturing facility in North America, the Freshpet Kitchens in Pennsylvania.
 This 100,000 square foot facility was built to United States Department of Agriculture standards and houses four production lines customized to produce fresh, refrigerated food.
-In 2018, approximately 97% of our product volume was manufactured by us.
+In 2019, approximately 99% of our product volume was manufactured by us.

-Expansion: Due to the continued growth of the Company's fresh pet food sales, the Company has plans to expand its manufacturing capacity.
-The expansion includes the renovation of an existing 50,000 square foot building and a 90,000 square-foot addition.
-The \$100 million strategic capital investment is expected to support Freshpet's growth in the United States, Canada and Europe by creating total capacity for approximately \$540 million in net sales from the facility.
-The facility "Freshpet Kitchens 2.0" will make greater use of automation to improve quality, safety and reduce costs.
+Expansion: Due to the continued growth of the Company's fresh pet food sales, the Company has plans to continue expanding its manufacturing capacity.
+The Company converted three of its four manufacturing lines from five-day production to seven-day production during 2019 and converted the fourth line to seven-day production in January 2020.
+Additionally, the Company is in the process of adding additional capacity by investing \$105 million to build a 90,000 square-foot addition to our manufacturing location, "Freshpet Kitchens 2.0", as well as investing \$15 million at a manufacturing facility, titled "Kitchens South".
+The \$120 million strategic capital investment is expected to support Freshpet's growth in the United States, Canada and Europe by creating total capacity for approximately \$590 million in net sales from the facility.
+The facility Freshpet Kitchens 2.0 will make greater use of automation to improve quality, safety and reduce costs.
 Production start-up is slated for the second half of 2020.
+We expect to make future capital expenditures of approximately \$300 million in connection with the development of our Freshpet Kitchens 3.0.
+We expect to fund such capital expenditures with cash from operations, borrowings under credit facilities and possible debt and/or equity raises.

 Ingredients and Packaging: Our products are made with natural and fresh ingredients including meat, vegetables, fruits, whole grains, vitamins and minerals.
-We use high quality food grade plastic packaging materials.
 Over 60% of our ingredients are sourced locally from within a 200 mile radius of the Freshpet Kitchens, and 96% are from North America.
 We maintain rigorous standards for ingredient quality and safety.
-By volume, our largest input, fresh chicken, represents approximately 50% of total ingredients.
+By volume, our largest input, fresh chicken, represents approximately 48% of total ingredients.
 In order to retain operating flexibility and negotiating leverage, we do not enter into exclusivity agreements or long-term commitments with any of our suppliers.
 All of our suppliers are well-established companies that have the scale to support our growth.
 For every ingredient, we either use multiple suppliers or have identified alternative sources of supply that meet our quality and safety standards.